NAME and STATUS

 Registering with the Charity Commission – any money or property remaining after the payment of debts shall be transferred to the registered charity.

-Winding up – any money or property remaining after payment of debts shall be given to a local charity with similar purposes to the Bexhill Heritage Society.
+Winding up – any money or property remaining after payment of debts shall be given to a local charity with similar purposes to Bexhill Heritage.

 Changes to the Constitution – may be made at AGMs or General Meetings.
 No change shall be made that would make the organisation no longer a charity.